HRTF upsampling with a generative adversarial network using a gnomonic equiangular projection: Experimental Setup

 \subsection{Data}

-The network was trained and validated on the \ac{HRTF} dataset measured in Austria by the \ac{ARI} and throughout this paper will be referred to as \ac{ARI} \ac{HRTF} database \cite{Majdak2022}.
+The network was trained and validated on the \ac{HRTF} dataset measured in Austria by the \ac{ARI} and, throughout this paper, will be referred to as the \ac{ARI} \ac{HRTF} database \cite{Majdak2022}.
 The dataset contains \ac{HRTF} measurements on 221 subjects for both the left and right ear (442 \ac{HRTF} in total for both ears), making it one of the largest measured \ac{HRTF} datasets available.
-Each measured \ac{HRTF} contains \acp{IR} for 1550 directions around the listener, these range from 0$^\circ$ to 360$^\circ$ in terms of azimuth and from -30$^\circ$ to 80$^\circ$ in terms of elevation.
+Each measured \ac{HRTF} contains \acp{IR} for 1550 directions around the listener; these range from 0$^\circ$ to 360$^\circ$ in terms of azimuth and from -30$^\circ$ to 80$^\circ$ in terms of elevation (a measurement for the top position was not available in this specific dataset).
 The number of measurements near the horizontal plane was of a higher density, which is common in \ac{HRTF} measurement systems to reflect that humans can localise sounds in this space more accurately.
-The data is provided in a SOFA file, a file type common to most \ac{HRTF} measurements \cite{AES2022}.
-The \ac{ARI} \ac{HRTF} dataset is read using the \code{hrtfdata} Python package \cite{Pauwels2022}, which was developed for \ac{HRTF} data management with a specific focus on deep learning.
+The \ac{ARI} \ac{HRTF} dataset is read using the \code{Hartufo} toolkit \cite{Pauwels2023, AES2022}, which was developed for \ac{HRTF} data management with a specific focus on deep learning.

 After processing all \acp{HRTF} in the \ac{ARI} \ac{HRTF} dataset as described in \cref{sec:data_pre_processing}, the 442 \acp{HRTF} are split so that 352 \acp{HRTF} are used for training and 90 \acp{HRTF} are used for validation.
-This represents an 80-20 split between test and validation sets where the left and right ear for the same individual are not split between sets, i.e. a subject may not contribute one ear to training and another ear to the validation.
+This represents an 80-20 split between training and validation sets where the left and right ear for the same individual are not split between sets, i.e. a subject may not contribute one ear to training and another ear to the validation.
 This ensures that the generator network is tested on unseen data from a given individual.